WWitman/swagger-node-slack/README-blog2.md

 4. Review the setup instructions.

-5. Copy the Webhook URL. **Hint: This is the URL you need to add to the controller file.**
+5. Copy the WebHook URL. **Hint: This is the URL you need to add to the controller file.**

 6. In the name field, change the default name to "Ticker-bot".